QEP Global Quality

 Capturing the long-term ‘quality premium’

 Our research suggests that companies with high quality characteristics tend to deliver higher returns over the long-term.
-We analyze factors such as profit margins, the growth of dividends through time, earnings and sales to identify companies with a combination of the three key quality attributes: profitability, stability and financial strength.
+We analyze factors such as profit margins, the growth of dividends through time, earnings and sales to identify companies with a combination of the four key quality attributes: profitability, stability, financial strength, and governance.

 A tendency to outperform in periods of rising risk aversion